Download This Bill in Microsoft Word format

 (2) The individual scholarship student's account must be created within thirty days of the application approval.

-(E) The department shall make payments to an individual scholarship student's account from the ESTF K-12 education lottery scholarship fund on a quarterly basis with the first payment being distributed by July thirty-first of each year.
+(E) The trustee shall make payments to an individual scholarship student's account from the ESTF on a quarterly basis with the first payment being distributed by July thirty-first of each year.

 (G) Education service providers may not refund, rebate, or share a student's scholarship funds directly with a parent or the scholarship student.
 The funds in an account may only be used for qualifying expenses as defined in this chapter and provided by the department.

-(I) The trust K-12 education lottery scholarship fund does not constitute a debt of the State or any political subdivision thereof, including school districts.
-The trust fund must be held and applies solely toward carrying out the purposes of this chapter.
+(H) Neither the South Carolina Education Scholarship Trust Fund nor an individual student's account constitutes a debt of the State or any political subdivision thereof, including school districts.
+The South Carolina Education Scholarship Trust Fund and individual student accounts must be held and apply solely toward carrying out the purposes of this chapter.

 SECTION 4.
 Section 59-8-125 of the S.C.
 Code is amended to read: